Back

 Seedcamp

 One of the most known business accelerators in Europe.
-It helped Revolut start revolution on the fintech technical market faster.
-The Seedcamp Nation organizes workshops, one-on-one sessions with experts.
+It helped Revolut start a revolution in the fintech technical market faster.
+The Seedcamp Nation organizes workshops and one-on-one sessions with experts.
 There you may also find a tech co-founder.

 4. Submit a request on special platforms